inveteratus/slim4/README.md

 ## Database management

 The database can be managed by accessing http://localhost:8080 in your browser.
-Login with th following credentials:
+Login with the following credentials:

 * System: `MySQL`
 * Server: `db`